lewatt23/wp_pdf_download/README.md

 # wp_pdf_download
-This  is  a wp  plugin to permit people to  download wp  post's as article
+This  is  a wp  plugin to permit people to  download wp  post's as pdf

 1.0
 Here  in this version i added the admin apanel  and  a  dashboard  panel   to able to